stomp/stomp-spec/src/stomp-specification-1.2.md

 3. close the socket.

+Note that, if the server closes its end of the socket too quickly, the client might never receive the expected `RECEIPT` frame.
+See the [Connection Lingering](#Connection_Lingering) section for more information.

 Clients MUST NOT send any more frames after the `DISCONNECT` frame is sent.

 ## Standard Headers